-As investors in education build new schools across communities in Nigerian and the government brags about the increase in enrollment, little or no attention is been made to probe into the teachers’ welfare and how they feel over poor wages.
+As investors in education build new schools across communities in Nigeria and the government brags about the increase in enrollment, little or no attention is been made to probe into the teachers’ welfare and how they feel over poor wages.

 In this Special Report, MAWA Foundation spoke to teachers in different schools to find out how much they collect as wages and how they feel about taking up a job as a teacher.
-In the course of our interaction with the teachers, they told us that they are one of the least paid workers while describing the teaching profession as the last option of a man who did not find any other paying job to do.
+In the course of our interaction with the teachers, they told us that they are one of the least-paid workers while describing the teaching profession as the last option of a man who did not find any other paying job to do.

 At Queens and Kings International College, Ajaka in Igalamela Local Government Area of Kogi State, Primary School Teachers who spoke to our officials, say they are being paid monthly wages of N5k.
 The teachers told MAWA, despite being paid as small as N5k, the school does not pay them the entire sum but pays N1k weekly.